ga-wdi-boston/orientation/INSTALLFEST.md

 ### Configuring Git

 Now let's take care of some settings.
-When prompted, enter the same email you used to sign up for your gitHub account and your gitHub username.
+Run the command below in your terminal.
+When prompted, enter the same email you used to sign up for your Github account and your Github username.

 ```bash
   config/git.sh